 - Red endo-mame peas – Anmitsu is topped with these boiled and chilled peas.
 These specific peas could be hard to find.
 I took a shortcut and used these peas from a canned Fruits Mitsumame.

 Small cubes of kanten jelly are served in a bowl and toppings are placed on top or on the side.
 Since the kanten is white translucent jelly, consider colorful toppings for an appealing look.

 Serve anmitsu with black sugar syrup (黒蜜; the mitsu part of anmitsu), made of Okinawan black sugar, and drizzle the syrup over the jelly before eating.

 Enjoy putting mouthfuls of these delicious items from the bowl… Despite all the differences in texture and flavors, this dessert represents quintessentially Japanese harmony, where everything works together.

 A little fun trivia for those who want to know a little bit more about the dessert.
 The recipe for anmitsu has actually evolved through different periods of time and you can find many variations.

 It started as mitsumame (みつ豆).

-- mitsumame = kanten jelly + black sugar syrup (mitsu) + red endomame peas (mame)
+Mitsumame is made of kanten jelly + black sugar syrup (mitsu) + red endomame peas (name).